Textualize/textual-web/README.md

 ## Configuration

 Textual Web can serve multiple [Textual](https://github.com/Textualize/textual) apps and terminals (as many as you like).
-To do this, we need to create a TOML file.

-To demonstrate this, install Textual and check out the repository.
+To demonstrate this, install [Textual](https://github.com/Textualize/textual) and check out the repository.
-Navigate to the `textual/examples` directory and add the following file:
+Navigate to the `textual/examples` directory and add the following TOML file:

 ```toml
 [app.Calculator]